hyperledger/besu/docs/Tutorials/Create-Private-Network.md

 ### 3. Get Public Key of First Node

 To enable nodes to discover each other, a network requires one or more nodes to be bootnodes.
 For this private network, we will use Node-1 as the bootnode.
-This requires obtaining the public key for the enode URL.
+This requires obtaining the public key for the [enode URL](../Configuring-Pantheon/Node-Keys.md#enode-url).

-In the `Node-1` directory, use the [`export-pub-key` subcommand](../Reference/Pantheon-CLI-Syntax.md#export-pub-key) to write the [node public key](../Configuring-Pantheon/Node-Keys.md) to the specified file (`publicKeyNode1` in this example):
+In the `Node-1` directory, use the [`public-key` subcommand](../Reference/Pantheon-CLI-Syntax.md#public-key) to write the [node public key](../Configuring-Pantheon/Node-Keys.md#node-public-key) to the specified file (`publicKeyNode1` in this example):

 ```bash tab="MacOS"
 pantheon --data-path=Node-1-data-path --genesis-file=../privateNetworkGenesis.json public-key export --to=Node-1-data-path/publicKeyNode1